jundalisay/superb/content/en/research/newton/system/gravity.md

-+++
+---
-title= "Gravity"
+title: "Gravity"
-image= "/covers/system.jpg"
+image: "/covers/system.jpg"
-description= "The Egyptians were early observers of the heavens.
-This heliocentric philosophy came from them and was spread abroad, especially among the Greeks who were addicted to the study of philology than of nature" linkb= "/research/newton/principia/" linkbtext= "Index" linkf= "/research/newton/principia/" linkftext= "Index" icon= "/icons/newton.png"
+description: "The Egyptians were early observers of the heavens.
+This heliocentric philosophy came from them and was spread abroad, especially among the Greeks who were addicted to the study of philology than of nature"
-+++
+icon: "/icons/newton.png"
+---

 The ancients believed that:
 - the fixed stars stood immoveable in the highest parts of the universe